koala-ai/tf-pytorch-rl/README.md

-# tf-pytorch-rl
+# Reinforcement learning algorithm

-reinforcement learning algorithm implemented using tensorflow and pytorch
+This project using tensorflow and pytorch implement some popular reinforcement learning algorithms simply.

+The algorithms include:

+- DQN

+updating ...